-Australian Open 2017: Murray upset by Zverev
+Australian Open: No. 1s Murray, Kerber exit

 - First grand slam quarterfinal for Zverev

+In not quite as big of an upset given her play the first week and her ever dangerous opponent, defending champion Kerber -- Zverev's fellow left-handed German -- was sent packing by 35th-ranked CoCo Vandeweghe 6-2 6-3 to conclude play at Rod Laver Arena.

-Zverev -- a net rushing German ranked 50th -- eliminated Murray 7-5 5-7 6-2 6-4 in the fourth round at Rod Laver Arena 11 years after the Scot was ousted by 51st-ranked Juan Chela at Melbourne Park.
+Zverev -- a net rusher ranked 50th -- eliminated Murray 7-5 5-7 6-2 6-4, 11 years after the three-time grand slam winner was ousted by 51st-ranked Juan Chela at Melbourne Park.

 Zverev's sibling Alexander looked on from the player box on a warm, sunny day -- he had lost in five sets to Rafael Nadal on Saturday in cooler conditions but was in much better spirits Sunday thanks to his brother's heroics.